mihai-max/website/README.md

 Replace `your-sound-file.wav` in `radar.html` with the path to your own `.wav` file for the background sound effect.

-### What's going to come soon?
+### What's to come?

-A code pafe isntead of github and a page to list all software you use and reccomend
+A form to send emails instead of your email address, google analytics support and a cookie popup with a privacy policy

 ## License